-The University of Auckland believes that the health and safety of all members of its community is among its highest priority.
-The University is committed to the highest standards of health and safety through continual improvement and the control of risk whilst ensuring the continued delivery of world-class education and research.
+The University of Auckland believes that the health, safety and wellbeing of all members of its community is among its highest priorities.
+The University is committed to the highest standards of health, safety and wellbeing through continual improvement and the control of risk whilst ensuring the continued delivery of world-class education and research.

-To achieve this, the University will ensure effective management of risk by setting and reviewing a quality-based occupational health and safety management system, and by allocating the resources necessary to attain these objectives.
+To achieve this, the University will ensure effective management of risk by setting and reviewing a quality-based occupational health, safety and wellbeing management system, and by allocating the resources necessary to attain these objectives.
 The University will also define clear management systems and ensure the engagement of all of our staff through consultation with them and their representatives, when considering the actions necessary to meet this policy.